 3 - Health Hazard Data

-Unfortunately, a lot of MSDSs in circulation do not contain complete and accurate health hazard information.
+Unfortunately, a lot of SDSs in circulation do not contain complete and accurate health hazard information.

 4 - Exposure Standards

-The MSDS must also list the exposure standards (the limit allowed in the air when working with the substance) and threshold limit values (TLVs) of ingredients as listed in the Exposure Standards for Atmospheric Contaminants in the Occupational Environment from the National Health and Safety Commission.
+The SDS must also list the exposure standards (the limit allowed in the air when working with the substance) and threshold limit values (TLVs) of ingredients if the substance has these.

 5 - Precautions for Use Information